Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Results of image generation with a wGAN

 \subsubsection{Distribution-based comparison}

 We define a set of distributions to compare generated images with the training data set, in order to determine the quality of generated images and thus to find the best performing training iteration.
 This includes normalised histograms of pixel intensities, the number of pixels with an intensity greater than zero and of the sum of intensities.
 These histograms are compared for each class individually and the relative mean absolute error (RMAE) between the generated set of 10k images and the training set is computed.
-The RMAEs for the different distributions are summed up to yield a single figure-of-merit (FOM), where the \gls{wgan} training iteration with the lowest FOM value is used in the following.
-This procedure is followed for each of the four classes separately, i.e. we allow a different iteration of the generator training to yield the best model for each class.\\
+The RMAEs for the different distributions are summed up to yield a single figure-of-merit (FOM), where the \gls{wgan} training iteration with the lowest FOM value is used in the following as the best model.
+This procedure is followed for each of the four classes separately, i.e. we allow a different iteration of the generator training to yield the best model for each class.
+The chosen distributions are commonly used for images (e.g. photography), but it is important to note that they do not specifically contain information on the shape of the radio galaxies within these images.
+The choice of RMAE is based on its very fast computing time and robustness against empty bins while we acknowledge that other test metrics can be used. \\

 Arbitrarily chosen examples of these distributions are shown in \autoref{Fig:wGAN_metrics}, where the distribution of the real images is shown in orange and the distribution of the generated images in blue.
 The uncertainty for each bin is given by the square-root of entries in that bin before normalisation.
 The bottom panels in this figure show the per-bin divergence between the distributions, where absolute deviations larger than 1 are indicated by the corresponding value written in boxes.
 Here, only examples from the first cross-validation fold (of five) are shown.\\